tezc/sc/README.md

 ### Overview

-Common data structures and utilities for C.
+Common data structures and utilities for C. (C99)

-Each folder is independent and contains a header and a source file.
+Each folder is stand-alone and contains a single .h .c pair.
-There is no build for libraries, just copy *.h *.c files into your project.
+There is no build, copy paste files you want into your project.
-Each folder also contains readme and an example.

-CI runs on Linux, MacOS, FreeBSD and Windows with gcc, clang and msvc.

 ### List